Looking to Hire a World-Class Intern?

 A William and Mary professor teaches two courses that are specifically designed for the W&M in Washington Program theme.
 These classes meet on Tuesday and Thursday evenings and Friday afternoons.
 Students then spend 30-35 hours per week, Monday-Thursday at their internship site.
 Students receive 6-8 credits for their course work and an additional 6 credits for the academic work they complete in association with their internship.

 If you are interested in hiring an intern - now or in the future -- please take a look at our upcoming themes and course listings, as well as semester calendars.

 We are looking for internship opportunities that match the following upcoming themes:

 - Fall 2014: "Political Economy of Development - Model, Policy, and Change"

 - Spring 2015: "Politics in the Era of Social Media"

 Submit an Internship Opportunity

-If you think that an upcoming theme might be a match for your organization, or you would like to join our mailing list for the future, please complete the Internship Opportunity Form.
-(Or, you may contact our Program Manager Javier Cabezas directly by [[jacabezas, email]] or at 202-939-4005).
+If you think that an upcoming theme might be a match for your organization, or you would like to join our mailing list for the future, please contact the Program Coordinator, Steven Lovern directly by [[smlovern, email]] or at 202-939-4010.